Irma Caldara: 2018–19 through 2020–21: Partnership with Santucci

 Caldara skated the next three seasons with Marco Santucci in senior pairs.
 The two made their international debut in February 2019, placing sixth at the Open Ice Mall Cup in Israel.

 The following season, Caldara/Santucci skated at two Challenger Series events, placing 20th at both, and then finished fourth at the Italian Championships.
 In February 2020, they placed tenth at the Bavarian Open.

 In their third and final season together, they made no international appearances.
 In December 2020, they withdrew from the Italian Championships after placing fourth in the short program.

 2021–22 season: Debut of Caldara/Maglio

 Caldara began competing in partnership with Riccardo Maglio.
 The two placed tenth at their first international event, the Lombardia Trophy in September 2021, and fourteenth at the 2021 CS Golden Spin of Zagreb in December.
 In January, they took bronze at the Icelab International Cup before winning the Bavarian Open.

 2022–23 season

 Caldara/Maglio won silver at the Lombardia Trophy in September and gold at the Trophée Métropole Nice Côte d'Azur in October.
 They were assigned to make their Grand Prix debut and finished in fifth place at the 2022 MK John Wilson Trophy.
 Caldara/Maglio then finished fourth at the 2022 NHK Trophy, 11.42 points back of bronze medalists McIntosh/Mimar of Canada.

+2023–24 season

+Beginning the season at the 2023 CS Nebelhorn Trophy, Caldara/Maglio came tenth.
+They were eighth at the 2023 CS Finlandia Trophy.
+Invited to one Grand Prix event, they finished sixth at the 2023 Skate America.

+Following a fourth-place finish at the 2024 Italian Championships, Caldara/Maglio closed the season by placing fifth at the 2024 Bavarian Open.

+2024–25 season

+Caldara/Maglio opened the season by finishing seventh at the 2024 CS Lombardia Trophy, winning bronze at the 2024 Diamond Spin, and placing eighth at the 2024 CS Warsaw Cup.

+In December, at the 2025 Italian Championships, the pair won the bronze medal.

+Selected to compete at the 2025 European Championships in Tallinn, Estonia, Caldara/Maglio finished the event in fifteenth place.
+They then closed the season by winning gold at the 2025 Merano Ice Trophy.